Office for Research Protections

 The ORP also proudly supports ethical initiatives beyond research protections.
 We have a diversity committee and a sustainability committee.
 Both regularly host talks and office-wide activities that promote understanding and appreciation of inclusivity and good environmental stewardship.

-Every graduate student, postdoc, faculty member, and staff member at Penn State has worked with at least one of our protections programs.
+Every graduate student, postdoc, and faculty member at Penn State has worked with at least one of our protections programs.
 Also, thousands, likely millions, of people volunteering for Penn State research across the globe have benefited from our services.
 And that’s how we approach our work, as service to others, and our hope is to provide the best possible service to our myriad constituency.